 Output voltage VOUT2 is around 1.5V lower than VOUT1, and can consequently start from 0V.

 Transistors T1 and T2 are implemented for adjustable current-limiting function along with potentiometer VR3.
-Minimum output current is around 0.35A, and depends on resistors R2 and VR3.
+The Minimum output current is around 0.35A, and depends on resistors R2 and VR3.

 Wiper of VR3 should be at the right-most position to get minimum output current, and at the left-most position for maximum output current.
-Maximum output current is around 2A.
+The maximum output current is around 2A.
 When VR1 is adjusted for maximum output current, T1 and T2 will be on, and LED2 will glow.
 Otherwise, T1 and T2 will be off, and the LED2 will also be off.